 PA vs MD: Conclusion

 As medicine begins moving more consciously away from a top-down hierarchical model to an intentionally collaborative, team-based approach to healthcare, new dynamics are emerging to (ideally) ensure each patient gets the kind of attention and treatment they need, with various, overlapping professionals providing a web of care, rather than a singular life-line.
 While, historically, the physician-at-the-top model has been the norm, the growing understanding of patients as diverse, complex, and requires individualized care necessitates a multiplicity of approaches to assessment, diagnosis, treatment, and management.
-MDs, PAs, nurses, nurse practitioners and a wealth of other healthcare providers, from highly specialized surgeons to dietitians to medical social workers, all form the larger collaborative framework of patient care that drives early 21st-century medical practice.
+MDs, PAs, nurses, nurse practitioners and a wealth of other healthcare providers, from highly specialized surgeons to dietitians to medical social workers, all form the larger collaborative framework of patient care that drives medical practice.

-Both paths – the PA and the MD – bring with them a heavy burden of responsibility, work, and stress, but also rewards that often far surpass the toll of either profession.
-If you are willing to exchange reduced autonomy for less time and money spent on education and more flexibility in terms of your long-term career trajectory, then you may want to consider the PA path.
+Both paths – PA and MD – bring with them a heavy burden of responsibility, work, and stress, but also rewards that often far surpass the toll of either profession.
+If you are willing to exchange reduced autonomy for less time and money spent on education and more flexibility in terms of your long-term career trajectory, then you may want to consider getting into PA school.
 On the other hand, if autonomy and the ability to work without direct oversight are more important to you than the monetary and time investment needed for education, and you’re willing to take on the long hours and higher risk of burnout, then the MD might be the better path for you.
 Both are valuable, interconnected-yet-distinct, components of the wider healthcare team.

 FAQs